Welcome to "Puppy School"!

 Once we have spoken and I have all of the documentation, I will send you an invoice and temporarily hold a spot for you.
 I can only hold spots for a limited time, and the deadline for payment will be identified in the invoice.
 If the invoice is not paid by the deadline, I will have to place the spot back on the market.
 Once the invoice is paid, pre-registration is complete.

-Pre-registration needs to be complete by 5:00 pm on the prior day for a dog to come to a group class.
+Pre-registration needs to be completed by 6:00 pm on the Monday prior day for a dog to come to a group class.

 How the Membership Works